 Erik Messamore is the medical director for the Best Practices in Schizophrenia Treatment Center at Northeast Ohio Medical University, where he is an associate professor of psychiatry.
 He is a medical doctor with board certification in psychiatry and holds a PhD in neuropharmacology.
 Dr. Messamore specializes in the fields of psychopharmacology, complex mood disorders, psychosis, and schizophrenia.
 He has been quoted by the Associated Press, Malcolm Gladwell, and the U.S. Surgeon General.
 He is on the Scientific Advisory Board of Johnny’s Ambassadors, Inc.

-Marijuana and Madness incorporates new research findings on the potential use of cannabinoids, and synthetic cannabinoids, in an array of mental illnesses, balanced against the potential adverse effects.
+This talk incorporates new research findings on the potential use of cannabinoids, and synthetic cannabinoids, in an array of mental illnesses, balanced against the potential adverse effects.
 The associations between cannabis and psychosis, developing putative models of cannabis-induced psychosis and pathways to schizophrenia are all covered.

 Objectives: